common-fate/docs-archive/docs/approvals/configuration/cognito-saml.md

-# Set up a log in link for your SAML App
+# Get a sign in link when using SAML SSO

-This guide will walk you through setting up a log in link for your SAML App.
-This can be added to your organisations app directory/portal.
+In some cases your SAML users won't be able to login from their dashboard like Azure AD or Okta.
+Use this command to generate the correct sign in URL and/or add it to your documentation.

 1. Run the following command

     ```bash
-    gdeploy identity cognito-saml
+    gdeploy identity saml-login-url
     ```
 1. Copy the URL